astropgh/learning-by-doing/task-03/README.md

 2. Submit a pull request for your solution.

+## Extension

+Does your function yield the starting line and ending line themselves, or just the lines in between?
+What if we want to have the options to include the starting/ending lines?
+Can you add two optional arguments `include_start` and `include_end` to `extract_data_lines` to control its behavior?

 ## Background

 The `yield` statement in Python turns a regular function to a generator,